 The best way to see the city from a panoramic view is by taking the wall’s passageway.
 During Medieval Times, Girona used to be a threatened city by many groups and that is why the wall was built.
 There are two easy ways you can access the wall: right behind the Cathedral, you can find the stairs or the other is crossing the street from Plaça Catalunya to Barri Vell.
 When you visit Girona, make sure to take a tour that actually gives you insights into the Cathedral and the wall history.

 Check more about El Passeig de la Muralla here.

 Call Jueu, Jewish Museum and Banys Arabs

-Something pretty peculiar about many Spanish cities are their little Jewish Quarters and how much history you can find in a few blocks.
+Something pretty peculiar about many Spanish cities is their little Jewish Quarters and how much history you can find in a few blocks.
 That’s the case of Girona’s Jewish Quarter.
-In theses streets you can find the Jewish Center and also the Jewish History Museum in the city.
-Those are a few activities you should consider while visiting the city.
+In these streets, you can find the Jewish Center and also the Jewish History Museum in the city.
+Those are a few activities you should consider while visiting Girona.

 Check more about the Jewish Quarter here.

-The ticket to get in costs 2€ and there are many tours that includes it as a regular part of their program.
+The ticket to get in costs 2€ and there are many tours that include it as a regular part of their program.

 Get more information about the Arab Baths here.

 If you watch Games of Thrones regularly you might recognize it.
 Season 6 of Games of Thrones was filmed in the city.
 The Cathedral is definitely a must-see when you visit the city.
 You can see it from outside or pay the 7€ entrance to see the amazing gothic architecture from inside.
 Definitely, is totally worth seeing.